micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 As a summary, the multilevel strategy used to reduce power consumption implies:

-- if nothing to do, each thread should enter the waiting state as soon as possible, and release the CPU to the other active tasks;
+- if nothing to do, each thread should suspend itself as soon as possible, and release the CPU to the other active threads;
 - if no active threads are available, the idle thread should arrange for the CPU to enter the sleep mode as soon as possible;
 - if all tasks know they will be inactive for a longer period, the idle task should arrange for the CPU to enter a deep sleep mode.

 In conclusion, by using a wide range of power management techniques, an RTOS can be successfully used in very low power applications.

+### Running vs suspended threads

+Running multiple threads in parallel is only apparent, since under the hood the threads are decomposed in small sequences of operations, serialised in a certain order, on the available CPU cores.
+If there is only one CPU core, there is only one **running** thread at a certain moment.
+The other threads are **suspended**, in a sense are _frozen_ and put aside for later use; when the conditions are again favourable, each one may be _revived_ and, for a while, allowed to use the CPU.

+Suspended threads are sometimes called sleeping, or dormant; these terms are also correct, but it must be clearly understood that the thread status is only a software status, that has nothing to do with the CPU sleep modes, which are hardware related; the existence of suspended threads means only that the threads are not scheduled for execution; they do not imply that the CPU will enter any of the sleep modes, which may happen only when all threads are suspended.

 ### Context switching

-Running multiple threads in parallel is only apparent, since under the hood the threads are decomposed in small sequences of operations, serialised in a certain order, on the available CPU cores.
-Threads are _frozen_ and put aside; when the conditions are again favourable, they are _revived_ and, for a while, are allowed to use the CPU.

 Restarting a suspended thread requires restoring exactly the internal CPU state existing at the moment when the thread was suspended.
 Physically, this state is usually stored in a certain number of CPU registers.
 When the thread is suspended, the content of these registers must be stored in a separate RAM area, specific to each thread.
 When the thread is resumed, the same registers must be restored with the saved values.